ceph-disk: support indirect dmcrypt key retrieval

 - if there are alternative key managers in use, indicate them in the lockbox, and adjust the "get key" method accordingly

-#4 Updated by Loic Dachary almost 3 years ago
+#4 Updated by Loic Dachary about 3 years ago

 [root@target167114242062 ceph-disk]# cryptsetup remove /dev/mapper/b2ba96fe-e05e-49a0-818b-9ba459ad6256 [root@target167114242062 ceph-disk]# cryptsetup --key-file /etc/ceph/dmcrypt-keys/b2ba96fe-e05e-49a0-818b-9ba459ad6256 create b2ba96fe-e05e-49a0-818b-9ba459ad6256 /dev/vdb1 --key-size 256 [root@target167114242062 ceph-disk]# mount -t xfs -o noatime,inode64 -- /dev/mapper/b2ba96fe-e05e-49a0-818b-9ba459ad6256 /mnt [root@target167114242062 ceph-disk]# umount /mnt [root@target167114242062 ceph-disk]# cryptsetup remove /dev/mapper/b2ba96fe-e05e-49a0-818b-9ba459ad6256 [root@target167114242062 ceph-disk]# cat /etc/ceph/dmcrypt-keys/b2ba96fe-e05e-49a0-818b-9ba459ad6256 | cryptsetup --key-file - create b2ba96fe-e05e-49a0-818b-9ba459ad6256 /dev/vdb1 --key-size 256 [root@target167114242062 ceph-disk]# mount -t xfs -o noatime,inode64 -- /dev/mapper/b2ba96fe-e05e-49a0-818b-9ba459ad6256 /mnt mount: wrong fs type, bad option, bad superblock on /dev/mapper/b2ba96fe-e05e-49a0-818b-9ba459ad6256, missing codepage or helper program, or other error In some cases useful info is found in syslog - try dmesg | tail or so.